Deabute/plan-client/docs/Key_Performance_Indicators.md

 - This measure can also be used to measure a users own success with the product
   - in this way it can be a viable part of the product
   - in this way business and use interest lines up

+Negatives

+- Hard to compile
+- Doesn't not account for going over budget in a simple way